PlutoZhang/Zowe-docs/topics/atlas-getrequestsinjavascript - Copy.md

 # Sending a `GET` request in JavaScript

-Here is sample code written in JavaScript™ using features from ES6 to send a `GET`request to Atlas.
+Here is sample code written in JavaScript™ using features from ES6 to send a `GET`request to explorer server.

 ```js
 const BASE_URL = 'hostname.com:port/Atlas/api';